arthursignorini/arthursignorini/README.md

 </div>
 <div align="justify">
-<i><b>Hey</b> :wave:, My name is <code>Arthur</code>, I am 18 years old and as a graduating Computer Science student at PUC, my strengths lie in organization, leadership, patience, commitment, and teamwork.
-I'm deeply passionate about software development, programming, and data engineering, constantly pursuing knowledge in these areas through self-directed learning.
-I'm committed to honing my technical skills by mastering new programming languages and staying updated on industry trends.
-Beyond technical expertise, I recognize the importance of soft skills like communication and adaptability.
-I actively work on developing these skills to thrive in professional environments.
-My academic journey is not just about earning a degree but about personal and professional growth.
-I'm dedicated to seizing every opportunity to expand my horizons and become the best version of myself.
+<i><b>Hey</b> :wave:, My name is <code>Arthur</code>, I am 18 years old and as an undergraduate student in Computer Science at PUC, I'm deeply passionate about software development, programming and data engineering.
+I'm committed to improving my technical skills, mastering new programming languages, and staying up to date on industry trends.
 </div>

 -----